New Farm

 An assessment of population growth drivers in New Farm reveals an overall ranking slightly below national averages considering recent, and medium term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by these data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied where utilized.
-Future population projections indicate a median increase for the area, with an expected growth of 1,717 persons to 2041, reflecting an overall increase of 11.7% over these 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data for each age cohort.
+Looking ahead, population projections indicate a near-median increase for national statistical areas.
+By 2041, New Farm's population is expected to grow by approximately 1,717 persons, reflecting an overall increase of about 10.0% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population